Machine-learned interatomic potential for titanium carbide MXenes: Application to ion irradiation simulations: Results and discussion

 \subsection{Irradiation and implantation simulations}

 We applied the ML potential in simulations of ion irradiation of single Ti$_2$C and Ti$_3$C$_2$ sheets to quantify the sputtering yields and understand the nature of defect production.
 The irradiation is simulated by incoming ions with varying kinetic energy, directed towards the MXene sheet normal to the surface as illustrated in Figure~\ref{fig:irrad}(a).
-To allow qualitative comparison to the experimental studies, we perform simulations with with both light and heavier ions.
+To allow qualitative comparison to the experimental studies, we perform simulations with both light and heavier ions.
 For light ions we use He, as in the experiments by Benmoumen et al.~\cite{benmoumen_structural_2024}.
 For the heavier ions, Pazniak et al. used Mn, but for convenience we use Ti which has similar mass to Mn and already supported by the ML potential.
-Note that we use the word ``ion'' to be consistent with established terminology, even though we simulate atoms with no explicit charge state.
+The use of Ti is expected to be similar to Mn for ballistically controlled sputtering and damage creation, but cannot be assumed to be a substitute for Mn for more chemically controlled implantation and exact defect configurations.
+Note also that we use the word ``ion'' to be consistent with established terminology, even though we simulate atoms with no explicit charge state.
+We also neglect electronic stopping, since standard bulk methods are not necessarily accurate for 2D materials~\cite{liebsch_quantitative_2026}.
+However, these effects are most important at very high kinetic energies ($> 1$ MeV), while we here focus mainly on lower energies.
 He interactions are treated with repulsive pair potentials (see Methods).
 In total we performed around 1 million individual simulations to gather statistics for a range of incoming ion energies (10 000 ion impacts per energy).
 More details are provided in Methods.